-This creamy, delicious soup of leeks, potatoes, garlic, sage, and dill is part of the traditional Welsh celebration of St. David’s (Dewi’s) Day.
+This cream of leek soup is a delicious blend of leeks, potatoes, garlic, sage, and dill that is part of the traditional Welsh celebration of St. David’s (Dewi’s) Day.
 My dad’s name is David, and his grandkids all call him the Welsh version of his name, Dewi, so this recipe is dedicated to him.
 He’d probably prefer black cherry ice cream, but leek soup it is.

 This is part of our 1,000 Food Experiments to create sustainable meals for our family and hopefully yours.